acl-org/ACLPUB/anthologize/README.md

         ...
 ```

-Looking within one of these proceedings directories, we see the following format, which is the START v2 export format:
+Looking within each of these proceedings directories, we see the following format, which is the START v2 export format for a single volume:

 ```
 proceedings/